Insecurity: El-Rufai calls for inter-agency cooperation

 ‘’These operations disrupted the cattle rustling gangs, but were unfortunately not sustained as a continuous exercise to dominate these spaces and assert within them the authority of the Nigerian state,’’ he recalled.

-According to the governor, the criminal gangs have become more daring and dangerous since recovering from their near defeat in 2015.
+According to the governor, the criminal gangs have become more daring and dangerous since recovering from their near defeat in 2015 is obvious across the country.

 ‘’As the lead agency for domestic intelligence and counter-intelligence, the DSS has a vital role to play in providing the reliable information needed by the Police and Armed Forces for the total defeat of these dangerous insurgents,’’ he added.

-El Rufai warned of looming food crisis in the country, because ‘’ farmers in various communities are unable to go to their farms, that is when they are lucky not to have fled their remote villages under pressure from the criminals.’’
+El Rufai warned that there is a looming food crisis in the country because ‘’ farmers in various communities are unable to go to their farms, that is when they are lucky not to have fled their remote villages under pressure from the criminals.’’

-Earlier, the DSS Director in Kaduna State, Mr Idris Ahmed-Koya, commended Kaduna State Government for its support to the command.
+Earlier, the Kaduna State Director of State Security Service, Mr Idris Ahmed Koya, commended Kaduna State Government for ‘’ its untiring and unwavering support to this Command in various ways.’’

-‘’The current efforts by the state government to establish a drone centre for intelligence gathering and support of other security operations is highly commendable.’’

-According to him, the centre will be a game changer in tackling insecurity not only in Kaduna state but the North-west and even North-central zones when it becomes operational.
+According to him, ‘’our movement to this Office complex could not have happened at the time it did but for the support of the State Government that provided the furniture and other accessories.

 ‘’Similarly, all our successful operations are made possible and easy through the requisite working tools provided by the State Government.
 The IMSI Grabber is one of such tools,’’ he disclosed.

-Ahmed-Koya, however, appealed to the governor to provide the command with operational vehicles to help in carrying out operations.(NAN)
+Mr Koya pleaded with Governor El Rufai to help it with operational vehicles to help its personnel in carrying out operations outside the command’s immediate environment.

+The State Director noted that ‘’the current efforts by the state government to establish a drone centre for intelligence gathering and support of other security operations is highly commendable.’’

+Koya expressed optimism that the centre will be a game changer in tackling insecurity not only in Kaduna state but the North-west and even North-central zones when it becomes operational.